Saint Library

 Early Life

-Born April 24, 1581, to a peasant family in Gascony, France.
-Ordained a priest around 1600, initially seeking a comfortable benefice to support his family and escape poverty.
+Born April 24, 1581, to a peasant family in Pouy, Gascony.
+Ordained a priest in 1600, he initially sought a comfortable church living to help his family out of poverty.

 Turning Point